mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

    ```shell
    curl -H "Authorization:token=$auth_token" <dcos_url>/service/foldered/path/to/pxc-dev/v1/pod
    ```
-Note: You may add a -v (verbose) argument to any dcos pxc command to see the underlying HTTP queries that are being made.
+Note: You may add a -v (verbose) argument to any dcos percona-pxc-mysql command to see the underlying HTTP queries that are being made.
 This can be a useful tool to see where the CLI is getting its information.
 In practice, dcos pxc commands are a thin wrapper around an HTTP interface provided by the DC/OS Percona XtraDB Cluster Service itself.

 ## Virtual Networks